mohammedarbaz5/DSA-Java/README.md

 # DSA-Java
-""Java Learning Journey"" 🚀
+__Java Learning Journey__ 🚀

 Welcome to my Java Learning Journey repository! 🌱

 This repository tracks my daily growth as I learn and master Java programming — starting from the fundamentals, moving into Object-Oriented Programming, exploring core Java concepts, and finally building mini projects to apply what I've learned.

-⭐ Why This Repository?
+⭐ __Why This Repository?__

--To stay consistent in learning.
+➤ To stay consistent in learning

--To practice writing clean and clear code.
+➤ To practice writing clean and clear code

--To build a strong foundation in Java.
+➤ To build a strong foundation in Java

--To improve problem-solving skills.
+➤ To improve problem-solving skills

--To showcase my learn""
+➤ To showcase my learning progress

-📚 ""Learning Topics""
+📚 __Learning Topics__
 I will be covering the following topics step-by-step:

 | Stage | Topics |